 Repertory Player Bio

-Emmy Award winner Kate McKinnon returns for her eighth season on NBC’s iconic late-night franchise “Saturday Night Live.”
+Emmy Award winner Kate McKinnon returns for her eleventh season on NBC’s iconic late-night franchise “Saturday Night Live.”

 McKinnon won the Emmy for Outstanding Supporting Actress in a Comedy Series in 2016 and 2017, with additional nominations in 2014, 2015, 2018, 2019, 2020 and 2021 for her work on “Saturday Night Live.”
 In addition, she earned a Critics’ Choice Award for Best Actress in a Comedy Series in 2016.

 McKinnon has entertained millions of viewers with her critically acclaimed impression of Hillary Rodham Clinton as well as other notable public figures, including Jeff Sessions, Kellyanne Conway, Ellen DeGeneres and the late Supreme Court Justice Ruth Bader Ginsburg.

 McKinnon recently starred alongside Himesh Patel and Lily James in Danny Boyle’s “Yesterday.”
 Her other film credits include Jay Roach’s “Bombshell,” opposite Margot Robbie and Nicole Kidman; the action-comedy “The Spy Who Dumped Me,” alongside Mila Kunis; Paul Feig’s reboot of “Ghostbusters”; “Rough Night,” opposite Scarlett Johansson; and “Office Christmas Party,” with Jason Bateman and Jennifer Aniston.